Wills – What Are They?

 A will is used to distribute your assets according to your wishes.
 You will be able to decide who inherits what from you, from things like any property you may own, to more personal items such as jewellery or family heirlooms.
 You will also be able to decide if you want to leave any cash gifts for people too, or if you want to make any donations to a charity.

-In your Will, you will be choose someone to be your Executor.
+In your Will, you will choose someone to be your Executor.
 An executor is the person who will be in charge of your estate once you have passed away.
 This can be someone close to you, such as your husband or wife, your children (if they are over eighteen) or even a close family friend.
-You can also choose a professional to be one of your executors, for example the Society of Will Writers.
+You can also choose a professional to be one of your executors, for example Premier Solicitors of Bedford

 The executors role is a big responsibility and it is best to check that your chosen executors would be willing to accept it.
 Their job includes distributing your property according to your wishes, informing companies of your death, such as your bank, employer, DVLA, insurance and pensions, and processing claims with your creditors.

 If you die leaving children under 18 and haven’t made a Will then the courts will decide who looks after your children.
 In your Will you can appoint guardians that will be legally responsible for your children after your death.

 It is possible to add a Trust fund to your Will, these have numerous benefits.
 This is discussed in more detail in the Trust fund section of our website.

 It is in this part that you will be able to decide if you want to be buried or cremated, or you may wish to leave your body to medical science.
 You may also wish to consider a Funeral Plan where everything is paid for and decided in advance, those you leave behind then only have to make a phone call.